Our companies are backed by the Best Pick Guarantee. Call one today!

-Protecting your home and preventing pest infestation is a yearlong effort, but that doesn’t necessarily mean you have to be on guard 24/7.
-We spoke with Robin Mountjoy of Connor’s Termite & Pest Control, a pest control company serving Northern Virginia homes and businesses since 1944, about some of the most effective pest control methods as well as the importance of calling a professional when dealing with pests.
+Protecting your home from a pest infestation is a yearlong effort, but that doesn’t mean you have to be on guard 24/7.
+We spoke with Robin Mountjoy of Connor’s Termite & Pest Control about some of her most effective pest control advice.

-One of the most effective ways to keep bugs and other pests out of your home is by simply keeping your home clean and in order, including closets, crawlspaces, and attics.
-Reducing clutter in these dark, low-traffic areas removes the potential for insects and other pests to make a home there.
-Mice and rodents are strongly attracted to dry, pliable materials such as cardboard and old boxes, and they generally find these types of materials to burrow in wherever they lie.
+One of the most effective ways to keep bugs and other pests out of your home is by simply keeping your home clean and in order, especially those dark, low-traffic areas like closets, crawl spaces, and attics.

 Know Your Opponent